 The Blind Monk is the perfect date spot if you like your craft beers on tap, amongst a bustling yet intimate atmosphere.
 A Beaumont Street mainstay, The Blind Monk isn’t just about the beers — with an amazing selection of local ciders, wines and produce on offer too.
 It’s open seven days, so perfect for a mid-week rendezvous.

 Situated in Newcastle’s historic Newcastle Railway Station precinct, Signal Box combines the best of Parisian-style dining — think elegant Bistro vibes — with Aussie architectural design.
-Serving up modern-Australian cuisine, in a truly unique setting, don’t forget to check out the Specials board.
-The Signal Box is a must-try while in Newcastle and is also a great brunch spot during the day!
+Serving up modern-Australian cuisine in a truly unique setting, Signal Box is a must-try while in Newcastle.
+Don’t forget to check out the Specials board!

 Bocados Spanish Kitchen offers a fresh, contemporary take on Spanish tapas — combining incredible food with a chic interior setting and great atmosphere.
 Grab a fresh Spanish beer or cocktail, and settle in for an incredible night.

 Refined, yet casual, Flotilla is a great spot located in the up and coming neighbourhood of Wickham.
 The beautiful modern interior compliments the fresh and modern take on the food menu.
-With renowned local chef, Shayne Mansfield and Restaurant Operator Eduardo Molina at the helm, you’ll experience an incredible evening of great food, mood, and company.
+With renowned chef Jake Deluca and Restaurant Operator Eduardo Molina at the helm, you’ll experience an incredible evening of great food, mood, and company.

 With a distinct focus on locality and seasonality, Subo is a fine-dining aficionado's delight.
 Renowned as one of the best restaurants in Newcastle, with a six-course menu changing every six weeks, Subo offers a dining experience like no other.